AndreeaZavoiu/ProiectMDS/README.md

 ## Refactoring, code standards
-- Typical naming conventions for React and ASP.NET apps (PascalCase for component names, camelCase for non-components, attributes, inline styles)
+- Typical naming conventions for Angular and Django apps
 - Easy to follow project structure - using directories such as components/, pages/, styles/, utils/
 - Splitting the code into multiple files instead of writing a big file
 -